ChewKeanHo/Template/Angular/README.md

 1. `contents/` - organize page components with respect to pathing hirarchy.
 2. `services/` - where your libraries and service components stays.
-3. `services/app/` - where `app-root` and `app-footer` components are located.
+3. `services/app/` - where `app-root`, `app-footer`, and `Init.ts` components
-4. `services/init/` - where your project init components are located.
+    are located.
 5. `assets/` - any static files located at the root of the site.

-The root directory for the workspace is where both `app.ts` and `app.server.ts` are located.
+The root directory for the workspace is where both `main.ts` and `main.server.ts` are located.

 For internationalization (i18n), it is best to keep it as a service component libraries while keeping the `contents/` directory as the page template.
-You can pass the language code using the `app.routes.ts` routing mechanism and have them rendered accordingly.
+You can definite and pass the language code using the `app.routes.ts` routing mechanism.
+Then, the page components can render the specific language accordingly.

 To avoid path conflicts, you should always check the `assets/` availability before creating the content inside `content/` directory.